Skip to product information

 Ingredients: 100% top-grade loose tea buds

-Net Weight: 20g or 40g
+Net weight: 20g or 40g

-Brewing Instructions
+Brewing instructions

-Use 1.5g of tea per 250ml teapot with 95°C (203°F) water.
-Steep for 3 minutes.
-You can get 2 good brews from the same leaves.
+Western brewing: 1.5g per 250ml teapot.
+95°C water.
+Steep 3 minutes — you can get 2 good brews from the same buds.

 Storage